 Bankruptcy and Inherited IRAs

-Most of us have worked to build our retirement savings for years – and indeed, for far longer than we’ve had financial problems.
-Many Texans wrongly assume that their Individual Retirement Account, or IRA is in jeopardy if they opt to file for bankruptcy protection.
-Federal laws are clear: your retirement funds, including an IRA, is protected from creditors, even if you file Chapter 7 bankruptcy.
+Many have worked to build retirement savings for years – and indeed, for far longer than they’ve had financial problems.
+Many Texans wrongly assume that their Individual Retirement Account or IRA is in jeopardy if they opt to file for bankruptcy protection.
+Federal laws are clear: your retirement funds, including an IRA, are protected from creditors, even if you file Chapter 7 bankruptcy.
 But what about inherited IRAs?

 In recent years, there have been questions about whether those same protections are extended via inherited IRAs, especially in Texas.
 In short, if a spouse inherits an IRA after the death of her husband, it can be rolled over into her own IRA and remains fully protected.
 That leaves the question: what if the surviving spouse opts to not roll it over into her own account?
 Better yet, what happens if an IRA is willed to say, an adult child or a grandchild?
 Do the same protections from creditors kick in?

 Supreme Court Rules on Inherited IRAs

 Recently, a case made it to the Supreme Court and it involved the exact quagmire mentioned above.
 The case, Clark v.
 Rameker, included a woman who’d inherited her mother’s IRA.
 A decade later, she filed for bankruptcy protection and then appealed the Bankruptcy Court’s decision which held that her inherited IRA was not exempt.
 Her lawyer argued the inherited IRA was intended for her retirement and should be exempted from her creditors.
 The Supreme Court Justices believed otherwise.
 They ruled the IRA was not exempt.
 Among the reasons for their decision:

 - Inherited IRAs can’t accept additional funds, unlike those we build ourselves